thisissaif/Python/README.md

 # Python programing practice
-# here is some basic python code
+here is some basic python games